franck44/evm-dis/README.md

 > [!WARNING]
 > The disassembler supports the latest opcodes like `PUSH0`, [EIP-3855](https://eips.ethereum.org/EIPS/eip-3855), and is ready for `RJump`s [EIP-4200](https://eips.ethereum.org/EIPS/eip-4200)  but they are not fully implemented yet.

+> [!WARNING] Using the tool with the Java implementation requires Java version >= 23.

 ### Disassembler

 The disassembler takes as an input some _binary representation_, EVM bytecode, and produces a _readable version_ of it.